By Stephanie Ciccarelli

 January 23, 2007

 How can you get your voice moving early in the morning?
-Read these tips.
+Read our run-down of the best vocal warm-ups that work wonders in the morning - or any time of day for matter.

 If you've ever had a recording session early in the morning (many of you who are on-air talent will identify with this), you've really got to warm up those pipes to sound professional and alert.